 I help my students discover the skills they excel at and encourage them to continue developing those skills.
 I also encourage them to embrace their weaknesses and turn them into eventual strengths.
 I emphasize good playing technique.
 There is more to playing music than knowing how to read musical notation and tablature.
 How the music is delivered is key.

-Let me preface my next explanation on my approach and view of practice in saying that:
+Let me preface my next explanation on my approach and view of practice in saying:

 - Regular practice is essential